uthapa82/PythonEveryday/DS_&_Algorithm/Analysis of Alogrithm.md

 * **Auxiliary Space** : The extra space or temporary space used by an algorithm

 * **Space Complexity**: The total space taken by the algorithm with respect to the input size.

+### Sorting
+* The worst case of QuickSort occurs when the picked pivot is always one of the corner elements in sorted array, in worst case, quicksort recursively calls one subproblem with size 0 and other subproblem with size (n-1).
+So recurrence is

+    $T(n) + T(n-1) + O(n)$

+    which can be rewritten as

+    $T(n) = T(n-1) + O(n)$

+* If we use the median as a pivot element, then the recurrence for all cases becomes

+    $T(n) = 2T(n/2) + O(n) $

+    The above recurrence can be solved using master method.
+It falls in case 2 of the master method.

+    So, the worst-case the worst case time complexity of this modified Quick Sort is O(nLogn)

+* QuickSort is not a stable sorting algorithm in its typical implementation

+* Insertion sort takes linear time when input array is sorted or almost sorted (maximum 1 or 2 elements are misplaced).
+All other sorting algorithms mentioned above will take more than linear time in their typical implementation

+* Given an unsorted array , that every element in the array is at most k distance from its position in a sorted array where k is a positive integer smaller than the size of an array, which sorting algorithm can be easily modified for sorting this array and what is obtainable time complexity ?

+    * We can perform in O(nlogK) time using heaps
+    * first create a min-heap with first k+1 elements.
+Now we are sure that the smallest element will be in this K + 1 element.
+Now, remove the smallest element from the min-heap(which is the root) and put it in the result array.
+Next, insert another element from the unsorted array into the mean-hip, now the second smallest element will be in this.Extract it from the mean-heap and continue this until no more elements are in the unsorted array.
+Next, use a simple heap sort for the remaining elements

+    **Time Complexity**
+    O(K) to build the initial min-heap
+    O((n-k)logk) for remaining elements

+    Thus we get O(nlogk)